UnitTestBot/kosat/docs/branching.md

 also we need to update heap.
 For this operation there is a special index array - for each variable it contains index of its position in heap array.
 So bumping activity works as a `siftUp` operation for heap.
-Variables are bumped by `activityInc`
+Variables are bumped by `activityInc` and this variable is multiplied by `multiplier` after each conflict.

-After some number of conflicts (decay) we reduce activity of all variables by half.
-But in big CNF's it's a long operation so instead of doing it we double value of `activityInc`.
-Of course, we can't double up `activityInc` too much.
-So when it becomes more than `incLimit` we honestly divide all activities by `incLimit` and set value of `activityInc` to 1.
+If the biggest activity value is more than `activityLimit`, we divide all activity by `activityLimit`.